pagkly/Zed/Investopedia3/Land Trust.md

 Land Trust
 ## What Is a Land Trust?

 A land trust is a legal entity that takes ownership of, or authority over, a piece of property at the behest of the property owner.
-Like other [types of trust](https://www.investopedia.com/articles/pf/08/trust-basics.asp), each land trust's terms are unique.
+Like other [[types of trust]](https://www.investopedia.com/articles/pf/08/trust-basics.asp), each land trust's terms are unique.

 ### Key Takeaways